ckeditor/ckeditor4-docs/guides/dev/features/embed/README.md

 ## Adjusting the Default Content Provider

 The default configuration of the Media Embed and Semantic Media Embed plugins uses the public service provided by [Iframely](https://iframely.com/).
-This service is free for CKEditor users and goes through a dedicated embedding endpoint.
+By default an anonymized API endpoint is configured which allows for 1000 hits a month.
+For better control of API usage it is recommended to <a href="https://iframely.com/plans">set up an account at Iframely</a>.
+The free "Developer" tier comes with similar set of features and restrictions.

 Iframely can also be configured to be hosted on your server &mdash; you can read more about it in the ["Self-host Iframely APIs"](https://iframely.com/docs/host) article.